waisbrot/kidsay/_posts/2019-02-02-Bunkbed-explanation.md

 Phineas is video-chatting with Kaylyn while lying on his bed.

 Kaylyn: "What are those slats I see?"<br/>
 Phineas: "Oh, these wooden slats?
 These are my bunk bed."
-(In a grouchy-voice) "'No jumping on the bed!
-You're gonna break the wood slats!'
-Soooo, we can't jump on it."<br/>
+(In a grouchy-voice) "_'No jumping on the bed!
+You're gonna break the wood slats!'_ Soooo, we can't jump on it."<br/>